 Campus ProgramsVariety of after school programs sponsored by a wonderful PTA; Collin County Adventure camp (fifth-grade); community service projects; dyslexia specialist; English as a Second Language (ESL); goal setting; mentor program; PACE (Plano Academic Creative Education for gifted and talented students); PASAR (after school program with tutoring by Wyatt teachers); Safety Patrol; Roo Spirit assemblies; special education; student council; and Technology in All Classrooms.

-Parent Involvement OpportunitiesPTA; Watch Dogs; PE field day; family picnic; Scholastic book fair, Fun Run; Parent to Parent workshops; after school classes; volunteers in classroom, workroom, office, library and field trips; Families Connecting; Wyatt Wire, weekly updates; Wyatt Facebook, Twitter and Wyatt PTA website; School- Based Improvement Committee (SBIC); Family Academic night; science fair and history fair judges; Key Communicators; Brown Bag literacy programs; and Sister School program - Sigler Elementary School.
+Parent Involvement OpportunitiesPTA; Watch Dogs; PE field day; family picnic; Scholastic book fair, Fun Run; Parent to Parent workshops; after school classes; volunteers in classroom, workroom, office, library and field trips; Families Connecting; Wyatt Wire, weekly updates; Wyatt Facebook, Twitter and Wyatt PTA website; School- Based Improvement Committee (SBIC); Family Academic night; science fair and history fair judges; Brown Bag literacy programs; and Sister School program - Sigler Elementary School.

 Community/Business PartnershipsCentral Market; Ebby Halliday Realty; Kroger; Target; and Tom Thumb.

 Wyatt Elementary School bears the name of Slater B. Wyatt, to whom children's health and education were very important.
 As a young man growing up in Tennesee, Wyatt did not see himself as a dirt farmer for the rest of his life.
 Instead, he saved enough money in order to pay his way to Baylor Medical School.
 He later worked in a sawmill in order to substantiate starting his medical practice.